benjdj6/FilmVault/README.md

 Connect HTTPS certs - Sev 2

-Fix responses to be JSON - Sev 2
+Fix responses to all be JSON - Sev 2

 Deploy to AWS - Sev 2